David-118/BigSystemsOS/README.md

 * GCC
 * make
 * VM Software (such as QEMU)
 * Linux, WSL or Docker
+* ntools

 ## How to Build
+Thes commands must be run in a linux shell (WSL, Docker...etc) should work
 ```bash
 $ cd BigSystemsOS
 $ make build-x86_64